ghcdr/updatehub-docs/docs/what-is-updatehub.md

 | Multiple products                            | ✘           | ✔              |
 | Advanced device filter                       | ✘           | ✔              |
 | Multiple users                               | ✘           | ✔              |

-## Syntax doc

-This doc will use some rules for a better undertanding.
-Below we describe the syntax adopted.

-### Emphasis

-**bold** - in technologies and enterprises name.

-*italic* - in **UpdateHub** variables and artefacts, dashboard options, system path and configurations, layers and file names.

-### Box

-!!! info "Information"
-	Info box brings additional information about what was recently covered.

-!!! warning "Important"
-	Here are informations that can directly influence the user and his interactions with our produts, for instance, needed do account upgrade for have support for more devices.

-!!! danger "Attention"
-	These box type we found alerts about system configurations and behaviors, like to verify the SD card before record the image, for example.